 Day 2: Guided tour of the Westminster Abbey (see the Houses of Parliament), London Eye and River Cruise on the Thames in the afternoon; fish and chips group dinner

-Day 3: Tower of London (see Tower Bridge); see a musical (matinee)
+Day 3: Tower of London (see Tower Bridge)

 Day 4: Free day in London for unstructured activities (consider: shopping on Oxford Street, visiting museums, exploring Covent Garden, more sightseeing, etc.)

 Day 5: Guided tour of the Houses of Parliament; see a play at the Shakespeare's Globe Theatre

 Day 6: Begin multi-day tour outside of London; travel to the White Cliffs of Dover and visit the Lighthouse